 Arts & culture

-New Zealand has a lively arts scene with heaps going on in art, music, theatre, film and comedy.
+New Zealand has a lively arts scene with plenty going on in art, music, theatre, film and comedy.

 Looking for regional info?

-The website Eventfinda allows you search for events of all types happening across New Zealand.
+The Eventfinda website allows you to search for events of all types happening across New Zealand.

-There are excellent galleries and museums in most centres, a world-class national orchestra and strong regional orchestras.
-All the main centres have professional theatre companies and there are national ballet and opera companies.
+We have a world-class national orchestra and national ballet company, a national opera company and several quality regional orchestras.
+All main centres have professional theatre companies and there are excellent galleries and museums in most centres.

-Both Wellington and Auckland host international arts festivals in alternate years attracting big-name acts, and there are a host of other local and speciality festivals.
+Wellington and Auckland host international arts festivals in alternate years, attracting big-name acts, and there are a host of other local and speciality festivals.
 Amongst them is the World of Wearable Arts festival, an exuberant celebration of inventiveness and innovation in the textile arts that sells out annually.

 Distinctive Māori and Pacific influences

 Our arts scene has a fresh and distinctive flavour, resulting from the impact of Māori and Pacific performers and visual artists.
 Their influence is felt in every aspect of our arts scene.
-You can experience it in its most concentrated form at popular events including Te Matatini National Festival showcasing Māori culture and talent, and Pasifika, the largest Polynesian festival in the world.
+You can experience it in its most concentrated form at popular events like Te Matatini National Festival, showcasing Māori culture and talent, and Pasifika - the largest Polynesian festival in the world.

-New Zealanders open their hearts to other cultures too, and events such as the Chinese Lantern Festival and the Diwali festival of light are increasingly popular.
+New Zealanders open their hearts to other cultures too.
+Events like the Chinese Lantern Festival and the Diwali festival of light are increasingly popular.

-New Zealand has produced many world class writers - from Katherine Mansfield in the early 20th century to Eleanor Catton who won the 2014 Man Booker Prize for The Luminaries.
-Fellow Kiwi Keri Hulme won in 1985 while Lloyd Jones was shortlisted in 2007.
+New Zealand has produced many world class writers - from Katherine Mansfield in the early 20th century to Eleanor Catton, who won the 2014 Man Booker Prize for The Luminaries.
+Fellow Kiwi Keri Hulme won the same prize in 1985, while Lloyd Jones was shortlisted in 2007.

-If film is your thing, you won’t miss out here - remember, we nurtured Peter Jackson, Director of The Lord of the Rings and The Hobbit.
+If film is your thing, you will not miss out here.
+Remember, we nurtured Peter Jackson, Director of The Lord of the Rings and The Hobbit.
 Towns and cities have cinemas large and small screening family blockbusters, international art house movies and the products of the local film-making industry that is achieving remarkable success around the world.